bartandrews/infinite_cylinder/README.rst

 4. **Compute your first ground state wavefunction.** Open ``code/ground_state.py`` and run it with the default parameters.
 You should understand what they all mean.
 This should take a few minutes to run.
 When this is done, use a terminal to navigate to ``~/PycharmProjects/infinite_cylinder/pickles`` and notice that a directory has now been created called ground_state.
 Inside this directory is the ground state wavefunction that you have produced.
 It is not human readable.

 5. **Compute the entanglement entropy of the ground state wavefunction.** In PyCharm, open ``code/observables.py`` and run it with the default parameters.
 These parameters must match exactly the parameters that you used when you ran ``ground_state.py`` because the code is now looking for a wavefunction file with those parameters in the name.
 This should take a few seconds.
 You should see the von Neumann entanglement entropy output to the console.
 Congratulations, this is effectively a data point on your graph.
 You know what S is, and you can calculate Ly/lB based on the parameters you gave.
-Does this value converge as you increase chi_max?
+Does this value converge as you increase ``chi_max``?

-Masters Project: Madhav Mohan
+Masters project: Madhav Mohan
 -----------------------------

 1. **Reproduce an equivalent of Fig. 3 from [Schoond19] for the FerHofSqu1 model at 1/3 filling.** For this, you should use workflow 2 and for each system with filling nu=n/nphi=1/3: compute the von Neumann entanglement entropy, S, for various MPS bond dimensions, chi.
 That is for fermions with nearest-neighbor interactions: V=10, Vtype='Coulomb', Vrange=1.
 What do you notice when you plot S vs. 1/chi ?
 You should see a convergence of the entanglement entropy as you increase the MPS bond dimension (e.g. chi=50, 100, ..., 500).
 In each case, extrapolate this convergence to get an estimate (with errors) for S in the chi->infty limit.
 This will form one data point (with error bars) on your graph of S against Ly/lB.
 Repeating this for a variety of systems with different Ly or nphi, you should get a straight line confirming the area law of entanglement.
 The (absolute value of the) y-intercept of this straight line is the topological entanglement entropy.
 What value do you get for the topological entanglement entropy?
 For the 1/3 state, this value should be 0.549.
 Keep improving the data points on this plot until you get an agreement to 2 decimal places.